wanderwaltz/wanderwaltz.github.io/_posts/2016-03-31-your-error-messages-are-not-hepful.md

 non-descript message is usually used in user-facing error popups with a not much more helpful suggestion to _'please try again later'_.
-But this is done for the sake of the user -- we programmers automatically suppose that not all of our application users are that tech-savvy to understand what the actual error means, and displaying lots of internal terminology would just confuse or even scare the user.
+But this is done for the sake of the user -- we programmers automatically suppose that not all of our application users are that tech-savvy to understand what the actual error means, and displaying lots of internal terms would just confuse or even scare the user.
 Maybe this is right, maybe this is wrong, I don't really know.
-Sometimes _'an uknown error occurred'_ is left there just as a placeholder message to be replaced by something helpful later and this 'later' just does not ever happen.
+Sometimes _'an unknown error occurred'_ is left there just as a placeholder message to be replaced by something helpful later and this 'later' just does not ever happen.

-I would think that Xcode is different though.
+I would think that Xcode is different, though.
 It is a tool for programmers who really do know what they're doing and for whom a more verbose and relevant error message would save a lot of time and nerves.